rpanch1/Arduino---Heart-Rate-Monitor/README.md

 Materials: 2 Arduinos, 2 Bluetooth modules (HC-05), finger pulse sensor (max30105), LCD display, LED light, potentiometer, 2 breadboards, wires & resistors.

 There are two arduino code files.
 The master code is for the arduino with the finger sensor.
-The slave code is the is the arduino receiving the data and displaying it.
+The slave code is the arduino receiving the data and displaying it.
+So, the bluetooth should be setup in those roles.